defold/doc/docs/en/manuals/layouts.md

 ## GUI layouts

 The defined display profiles can then be used to create layouts in the GUI editor.
 When working in the editor, a *Default* layout is used by default.
 If you have not added any additional layout(s), the default layout will be used.
-To add a new layout, right-click the *Layouts* icon in the *Outline* view and select the menu:Layout[] menu item:
+To add a new layout, right-click the *Layouts* icon in the *Outline* view and select the <kbd>Layout ▸ ...</kbd> menu item:

 ![Add layout to scene](images/layouts/layouts_add.png)